Xero vs QuickBooks (2026): Which Accounting Software Wins?

 Xero

 • Starter Plan ($29 per month): This starter tier is perfect if you're just beginning.
-You get invoicing, expense tracking, and basic bank feeds with two users included.
+You get up to 20 invoices and quotes, enter up to 5 bills, and bank reconciliation with unlimited users included.

-• Standard Plan ($46 per month): As your business expands, this plan adds more features including basic inventory management and up to five users.
+• Standard Plan ($50 per month): As your business expands, this plan adds unlimited invoicing and bills, auto-reconcile features (Beta), and bulk reconciliation with unlimited users included.

-• Premium Plan ($69 per month): For established businesses, this plan includes advanced features and up to 20 users without paying extra for unlimited user access.
+• Premium Plan ($75 per month): For established businesses, this plan includes advanced features like multi-currency support, 180-day cash flow forecasting, and KPI analysis with unlimited users included.

-Each tier includes core features like bank reconciliation, financial reporting, and multi-currency support.
+Each tier includes core features like bank reconciliation, real-time financial reporting, and Hubdoc for capturing bills and receipts.
 You pay for exactly what you need as your business grows.

 QuickBooks